imfing/hextra/docs/content/docs/guide/organize-files.md

 {{< /filetree/container >}}

 With the layout above, pages under `/docs/sidebar-lab/` use `sidebar/docs/sidebar-lab.yaml`; other `/docs/*` pages fall back to `sidebar/docs.yaml`; pages under `/api/*` use `sidebar/api.yaml`.
 Sections without a matching file fall back to auto-discovery.

-The single-file form (`data/<lang>/sidebar.yaml` as a slice) remains supported for sites that want one shared sidebar.
-Use either the single-file form or the nested-directory form per language, not both.

 ## Section Navigation